ibm-cloud-docs/watson-assistant/step-what-next.md

 ## End the action
 {: #end-action}

 This option indicates that this action is complete.
 Any action variable values that were defined based on choices that the customer made during the action are reset.
-The action ends immediately, without executing any subsequent steps.

 This option can be applied to more than one step in a single action because an action can define more than one branch of a conversation, controlled by step conditions.
 For example, the open an account action might have one conversational flow for creating a checking account and a separate one for creating a savings account.
 Each branch might have its own final step.
 Identifying the final step helps analytical tools that follow a customer's progress through an action to identify the success or failure of the action.

+Using “End the action” in the last step functions like “Continue to next step”. {: note}